GemTalk Systems is lead by people with a strong and enduring commitment to — and passion for — Smalltalk and GemStone.

 Within GemStone Systems, Norm held several positions including Director of Professional Services and Director of Engineering.

-James Foster, Director of OperationsAs a junior-high student in 1971, James discovered the local university’s computer center and a life-long obsession with computers began.
+James Foster, Vice President of Finance and OperationsAs a junior-high student in 1971, James discovered the local university’s computer center and a life-long obsession with computers began.
 His first summer job was writing (in assembly) a multi-user database programming system (MUMPS).
 James dabbled in aviation (as a flight instructor and commercial pilot) and law (after obtaining a J.D. from UCLA he worked as an attorney at the Federal Trade Commission and in private practice), then returned to his first love, computers, and worked as architect or manager on various development teams (primarily in healthcare).
 He was introduced to Smalltalk/V for the Mac in the mid-90s, and became a Smalltalk enthusiast.

 James joined GemStone Systems in 2005 and completed an M.S. in Computer Science the following year.
 James divides his time between technical and other activities; he enjoys training and consulting, and likes to help others experience “the joys of the craft.”

 Allen OtisAllen Otis was a founder of GemStone Systems in 1982.
 He has been responsible for many parts of the Smalltalk virtual machine, including redesign for 64bit memory, the in-memory garbage collector, native code generator, and support for Ruby execution in Maglev.
 He is a coinventor on 2 patents on GemStone/S OODBMS technology.